 c.
 Years (duration) of significant effort.

 d.
 Geographic range of contributions (must be national or international)

 5. One (1) letter of support* from a person familiar with the nominee's achievements.

 *Please note the letter of support cannot be written by the same person writing the narrative.
 The narrative is written by the nominator.

-Please make sure to read the Awards Guidelines and Requirements before submitting a nomination.
-All AAIDD awards will be conferred at the Awards Breakfast during our Annual Meeting in Pittsburgh, PA.
+Please make sure to read the AAIDD Awards Guidelines and Evaluation before submitting a nomination.
+All AAIDD awards will be conferred at the Awards Breakfast during our Annual Meeting in Jacksonville, FL